-Nearly 80 years have passed and Park Garden Centre is very different from its humble beginnings.
-Through War, crop shortages, inclement weather and even recession, Almondsbury Garden Centre and its sister sites at Cheddar and Lechlade still reverberate that “it’s not so much of a business as a passion for us” says Phil Hodges.
-The third generation of the Hodges Family to run the garden centres.
+Nearly 80 years have passed and Almondsbury Garden Centre, Bristol is very different from its humble beginnings.
+Through War, crop shortages, inclement weather and even recession, Almondsbury Garden Centre still reverberates that “it’s not so much of a business as a passion for us” says Phil Hodges.
+The third generation of the Hodges Family to run the garden centre.

-Keith Hodges, Phil’s father, ran the garden centre from 1969 until retirement in 1997 looking back over the years we reminisce about the History of Almondsbury, the growth of Cheddar and Lechlade and the Hodges passion for gardening.
+Keith Hodges, Phil’s father, ran the garden centre from 1969 until retirement in 1997 looking back over the years we reminisce about the History of Almondsbury and the Hodges passion for gardening.

 “It all started in 1933 when my father, Fred, rented a 16 room house and 7.5 acres of land from the Hiatt Baker family in Almondsbury for 26 shillings a week.
 His father already had a nursery in Henbury and I suppose you could say gardening is in our genes!
 This was the kitchen garden, and father produced fruit, vegetables and flowers for the house and the community.”